compose-us/todastic/.github/PULL_REQUEST_TEMPLATE.md

 This pull-request
 - [ ] resolves #<issue-id>
 - [ ] has a meaningful title
+- [ ] complies to the code of conduct
 - [ ] installs new dependencies through `npm run bootstrap`
 - [ ] contains a breaking change